Albert Bandura biography and quotes

 Albert Bandura was additionally the first person to demonstrate that everyone’s motivation to do things, the effort the individual put into doing it, and the personal feeling while the individual does it, all derive from the individual’s belief in its own capabilities.

 Albert Bandura’s work has influenced and contributed to today’s psychology.
-He received various awards such as the National Medal of Science, the nation’s highest honor for achievement and leadership in advancing science, by Barack Obama in 2015.
-But also the APA Outstanding Lifetime Contribution to Psychology in 2004 and the University of Louisville Grawemeyer Award for Psychology in 2008 for his work in self-efficacy and cognitive theory.
+President Obama presented Albert Bandura with the National Medal of Science in a ceremony held at the White House in 2016.
+He also received the APA Outstanding Lifetime Contribution Award to Psychology in 2004 and the University of Louisville Grawemeyer Award for Psychology in 2008 for his work in self-efficacy and cognitive theory.
 He also received the Gold Medal Award for Distinguished Lifetime Contribution to psychological science for his outstanding lifetime contribution to psychology science.

 - “In order to succeed, people need a sense of self-efficacy, to struggle together with resilience to meet the inevitable obstacles and inequities of life.”